NewPZP/mybooklet/01 英语学习/02 雅思口语库/00 雅思真题/03 Staying at home.md

 4. Yes, I enjoy staying at home, especially because it allows me to focus on my creative projects.
 I find that I am most productive in my own space.
 Whether it’s coding, writing, or painting, home provides the perfect backdrop for my creativity.
 It’s also a great place to spend quality time with family and close friends.
 The sense of privacy and control is unmatched.

-5. I like to balance my time between being at home and going out.
-While I enjoy the comfort of home, I also value social activities and outdoor adventures.
+5. I like to balance my time between being at home and going out. <b><u>While I enjoy the comfort of home, I also value social activities and outdoor adventures</u></b>.
 Too much time at home can make me feel isolated.
 Therefore, I try to maintain a healthy balance that keeps me both relaxed and engaged with the world.
-It’s all about finding the right mix.
+It’s all about finding the <b><u>right mix</u></b>.

 ### 2. What do you do when you stay at home?